anywhichway/cxproduct/README.md

 .push(index,element) - Adds the element to the array at the index in the collection of arrays associated with the CXProduct.

-.forEach(callback,[pattern,test]) - Iterates over the CXProduct and invokes the callback for each row, optionally matching the row against a provided patter or passing the provided boolean test.
+.forEach(callback,[pattern,test]) - Iterates over the CXProduct and invokes the callback for each row, optionally matching the row against a provided pattern or passing the provided boolean test.
 The callback takes the signature callback(row,index).
 The test takes the signature test(array) and should return true or false.
 It is not recommended to loop through the CXProduct using .get and a counter.
 The access algorithms are different and the one under forEach is optimized for forward moving access rather than random access.

 .get(index) - Return row at index.
-Allocated memory for the row.
+Allocates memory for the row.
 Repeated calls will not return the same object.
-No cache is created with the CXProduct since underlying collections may be changed application code in a manner than changes the nature of the CXProduct.
-A cache option that copies arrays when added to the CXProduct will be added in the future
+No cache is created with the CXProduct since underlying collections may be changed by application code in a manner than changes the nature of the CXProduct.
+A cache option that copies arrays when added to the CXProduct may be added in the future

 .has(row) - Where row is an ordered list of elements.